Karthik-Goud2406/multimodal-medical-agent-swarm/README.md

 **One-liner:** Modular multimodal medical agent pipeline (text, audio, image) designed to be production-ready and easily integrated with Whisper, Florence-2, Llama-3 and RAG.

 **Overview:**
 This repo contains a compact, readable, and deterministic demo of a multimodal medical pipeline.
-The code is intentionally lightweight and safe for interviews (no API keys required).
+The code is intentionally lightweight .
 Each model client is implemented as a small module and can be replaced with real model API calls with minimal changes.

 ## Features